ReDeiPirati/intro-to-pytorch/beginner/0.FH-Intro-to-DL/FH-Intro-to-DL.md

 This was a high level introduction to the exciting field of Deep Learning (AI/ML/DL).
 Our hope is that this little introduction has inspired you to explore this domain of Deep Learning.
 In the upcoming series of articles, we'll take you through a journey from introducing PyTorch, a great DL framework built in Python to implementing CNNs & training them on the cloud, with large enough datasets and state of the art compute.
 What do you need?
 Well, a working internet connection & a zeal to explore.
 We'll take care of the rest.

-Next up in this seris: [Introduction to PyTorch](https://github.com/ReDeiPirati/intro-to-pytorch/blob/sw/beginner/1.PyTorch/PyTorch_intro.md)
+Next up in this series: [Introduction to PyTorch](https://github.com/ReDeiPirati/intro-to-pytorch/blob/sw/beginner/1.PyTorch/PyTorch_intro.md)